 Cihan Sesen is a writer-illustrator and a filmmaker living in California.
 He stopped wearing diapers when he was twenty-six months old, and his first drawing ever was of a volkswagen beetle, on a napkin at the age of three.

-At age of sixteen, he bareky spoke any English when he came to America to study art at Idyllwild Arts Academy.
+At age of sixteen, he barely spoke any English when he came to America to study art at Idyllwild Arts Academy.
+He learned English by reading Star Wars books, and talking to real people.
 Idyllwild is a small town in the mountains; at times you can hear your own heartbeat because it is so quiet.
 You can also witness how a bunch of hippie-fallouts, religious fanatics, enlightened artists, tourists and rednecks get along at 4000 feet.
 After graduating from high school as a visual arts major, he went on to study filmmaking at San Francisco Art Institute.

 During college he made a short, awkward video series called the Figures.He collaborated with Paul Waddell and made three part art videos called the Psychological Metapthors.
 Aside from making art videos, he still kept up making comics.
 In 2002 he finished his first graphic novel, BoneBite The Mad.
 This hand colored book depicts the story Alec Eiffel with a talking severed head called BoneBite The Mad.
-Together, they slay a room full of zombies, tackle down the norwegian cocaine mafia and double team a blue haired bartender named Enid.
+Together, they slay a room full of zombies, tackle down the Norwegian cocaine mafia, slay Robots, toilet monsters, and double team a blue haired bartender named Enid.

 In 2003, he started writing and illustrating his second graphic novel:Merry Go Round.
 This black and white book tells the story of Alec’s exploration of an imaginary town called Merry Go Round in the sewers of San Francisco.
-The story somewhat reflects cihan’s minor in college.
+I still don’t really know what this book is really about.

 In 2009, Cihan allied up with Paul Waddell and Justin Holmes to form the Invisible Triangle.
-Together they created a film version of Merry Go Round and published the book.
-Currently, they are working on a film, that will be released in winter 2012-2013.
+Together they created a film version of Merry Go Round and published that book.

-Currently, he’s working on a comic book called SPINE The story depicts a post-apocalyptic, distopian future where Spine makes the best of it, and by best of it I mean skydiving half-naked into submarines.
+Currently, he’s working on a comic book series called SPINE The story depicts a post-apocalyptic, distopian future where Spine makes the best of it, and by best of it I mean skydiving half-naked into submarines.
 You probably knew that by now, since you’re here… right?
-What you may not know is Ricochet Books is publishing the comic as eBooks and you can purchase them from the STORE!
+The series are being published by Unnamed Press as eBooks, and will be available on print, on Spring 2014.

 I never use Google+, but I need to put this here for search engine purposes.
 Best way of getting a hold of me is on twitter, or email.